Recognizing Unseen States of Unknown Objects by Leveraging Knowledge Graphs: Related Work

-\textbf{Zero-shot Object Classification}: Zero-shot object classification has gained increasing attention in recent years due to its practical importance in real-world applications, where it is often difficult to obtain training data for all possible object classes\cite{xian2018zero}.
-A number of approaches have been proposed to address this problem, including semantic embedding-based methods\cite{Wang2018b, xian2018feature}, attribute-based methods\cite{Lampert2014}, generative models\cite{xian2018feature,changpinyo2016synthesized} and learning of a compatibility function between image and class embeddings \cite{akata2015evaluation}.
-Semantic embedding-based methods utilize a low-dimensional semantic space to represent objects and their attributes, and use this representation to map between seen and unseen object classes.
-Attribute-based methods leverage a set of attributes that describe object classes, and use these attributes to infer the class of an unseen object.
+\textbf{Zero-shot Object Classification}: Zero-shot object classification has gained increasing attention due to its practical importance in real-world applications, where it is often difficult to obtain training data for all possible object classes~\cite{xian2018zero}.
+Several approaches were proposed to address this problem, including semantic embedding-based methods~\cite{Wang2018b, xian2018feature,fu2015zero}, attribute-based methods~\cite{Lampert2014}, generative models~\cite{xian2018feature,changpinyo2016synthesized} and learning of a compatibility function between image and class embeddings ~\cite{akata2015evaluation}.
+Semantic embedding-based methods employ compact semantic spaces or attribute sets to bridge seen and unseen object classes.
+Attribute-based methods leverage a set of attributes that describe object classes and use these attributes to infer the class of an unseen object.
 Generative models generate samples of unseen object classes by synthesizing images that are similar to images of seen object classes.
-In addition to these approaches, recent work has also explored the use of knowledge graphs\cite{Kampffmeyer2019,nayak:tmlr22}, which capture semantic relationships between objects and can be used to facilitate zero-shot learning.
-Prior methods in zero-shot learning have typically utilized predetermined attributes or pretrained embeddings, in contrast to our proposed approach which centers on acquiring class representations directly from the knowledge graph during the task.
+In addition to these approaches, recent work has explored the use of knowledge graphs~\cite{Kampffmeyer2019,nayak:tmlr22}, which capture semantic relationships between objects and can be used to facilitate zero-shot learning.
+Prior methods in zero-shot learning utilized predetermined attributes or pretrained embeddings, in contrast to our approach which centers on acquiring class representations directly from the knowledge graph during the task.
+In a similar vein, some recent works~\cite{DBLP:conf/aaaiss/GouidisPPPAP24,gouidis2024llm} have explored the role of Large Language Models (LLMs) in the context of zero-shot classification.